import all python add-ons etc that will be needed later on

 is sometimes given the symbol \((x)_n\) which is called the Pochhammer symbol, although this notation is not universal.
 Ratios of factorials similar to these occur in quantum mechanics, particularly when angular momentum quantum numbers are involved.

-The log of the factorial is often used as a way of calculating factorials and Stirling’s formula
+The log of the factorial is often used as a way of calculating factorials for large \(n\) particularly those too large for normal multiplication.
+To this end Stirling’s formula,

 \[\displaystyle \ln(n!) = n \ln(n) - n \qquad\tag{18}\]

-is particularly useful for large \(n\).
-For smaller values we can use the equivalent formula \(\displaystyle n!=n^ne^{-n}\).
+is particularly useful.
+For smaller values we can use the equivalent formula \(\displaystyle n! = n^ne^{-n}\).

 The approximations is calculated as